Go

 the crawler, but on this planet heavy could mean several tons.
 Instead of doors on the vehicle,

-ladders had been welded on the belt housing encircling the seating
+ladders had been welded on the belt housing encircling the seating compartment.
+A canvass top hidden aft of the

-to the windshield frame if it rained, and yet there were no windows surrounding
+the windshield frame if it rained, and yet there were no windows surrounding

 this compartment to protect the collectors from the wind.
 The vehicle also did not have shocks